jalnor/os_monitoring_tool/README.md

 ```
 pip install -r requirements.txt
 ```
+To add additional requirements with pip checkout this [answer from alegria on StackOverflow](https://stackoverflow.com/a/65666949/8648964):

 And then to run it with python open a terminal and navigate to the root directory and type:
 ```
 python -m main